 To promote this, we offer them ongoing mountain sports and bike sports activities.
 These trips are organized sustainably, for example, by using eco-friendly transportation.
 The shared outdoor experiences raise awareness in our employees for the preservation of nature as a "playground" for future generations.

-The VAUDE Academy offers sustainability training courses for all employees.
+VAUDE offers sustainability training courses for all employees.
 In addition, our sales representatives and international distributors receive training every six months about new information on product sustainability, environmental protection and social responsibility.

-VAUDE provides training materials for all relevant product segments that communicate the sustainability aspects of each product group.
+VAUDE provides training materials for all relevant product segments that communicate sustainability aspects of each product group.
+Much of this information is also publicly available to retailers and consumers on our service.vaude.com platform.

 Individual courses cover the following themes: